haemin0709/HAI5014-MD/README.md

   <img src="https://channel.io/_next/image?url=https%3A%2F%2Fcdn.channel.io%2Fch-homepage%2Fassets%2Fch-homepage-v1.19.18%2Fpublic%2Fimages%2Falf%2Falf-type01-ko.webp&w=1920&q=75" width="500"/>
 </a>

-- Understands user intent and recommends the most relevant command for customer needs
+- It can understand user intent and recommends the most relevant command for customer needs
-- Searches internal documents and generates accurate responses based on its knowledge base
+- It searches internal documents and generates accurate responses based on its knowledge base

 ---